cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P7 "So a lot of what we're dealing with is just to be added as a few layers, so to say, all right, like the opening close calls, three intercept time, that normal time, the actual producer code, yeah, consumer code going deeper, we time the actual send and receive functions that you've DCX stuff like that's what time these different layers, the software"
     - P7 "So you have performance data where you have which is indexed on both your profile ID and your nodes, that contains your actual metrics, the data, so time memory usage, stuff like that.
 There's the metadata frame, which is only indexed on profile ID.
 And that just contains information again, like compiler, problem size, the things that can differentiate the runs.
 And then there is also a statistics frame, which is the stores the results of many aggregate statistics operations on performance data.
 And that is also indexed on the nodes."
     - P8 "And typically, what comes out is, you know, you have, you can get various things depending on what options you ask for when you run the code.
 But, you know, typically, it consists of something like a minimum time, a max time and an average time."
+    - P9 "And one thing that's pretty useful is we have like the details, exact amount of times.
+So for each of the test cases, we have our metadata annotations here, which shows well just, a bunch of things like well, okay, of course, the time it was recorded, all the metadata, like the number of threads that we use, the test case name, and other stuff, like compilers, and whatnot."
   - Hazy / Flexible
     - P4: "I tend to be very flexible and fuzzy in the definition there, because my experience has just said, it doesn't even make too much sense to constrain it so so much."
     - P4: "So there's a few different structures to data, but I think this is two things that I've commonly seen."